The Doctor, The Widow and The Wardrobe

-It's Christmas Time 2011 and you know what that means.
-It means presents, Santa Clause leaving something good, having Christmas Dinner with family and friends, and of course a brand new Doctor Who Christmas Special.
-The Doctor, The Widow and The Wardrobe is Matt Smith’s second Doctor Who Christmas Special and it is not as good as his first.
+It's Christmas Time and you know what that means.
+Presents, Santa Clause leaving something good, having Christmas Dinner with family and friends, and of course a brand new Doctor Who Christmas Special.
+The Doctor, The Widow and The Wardrobe is the 7th Doctor Who Christmas Special.
+Does it stand up to Specials of Christmas's past?

-Well this is also Steven Moffat's second Christmas Special and like last year he has borrowed from popular literature.
-Last year was obviously a take on Charles Dickens "A Christmas Carol" and this time it is a take on C. S. Lewis's The Lion, The Witch and the Wardrobe.
-I know what you’re saying well no duh just look at the title of this special and you should have guessed that.
+Well this is Steven Moffat's second Christmas Special and like last year he has borrowed from popular literature.
+Last year was obviously a take on Charles Dickens "A Christmas Carol" well this year it is a take on C. S. Lewis's The Lion, The Witch and the Wardrobe.
+I know what your saying well no duh just look at the title of this special and you should have guessed that.
 Well any way, I liked the idea of incorporating that story into Doctor Who and was pretty curious to see how they would pull it off.

-As you can imagine 2011’s Christmas special was filled with lots of moments that make you scratch your head and there are quite a few in this one.
-First off I did not particularly liked how the Doctor saved himself from the exploding spaceship.
-It was a bit farfetched even for Doctor Who.
-I mean come on the Doctor puts on a space suit in space and it happens to be a special space suit that survives reentry and a crash into Earth plus mends his body.
-Not that well-constructed if you ask me and since this is coming from the Moff I would have liked something cleverer.
+As you can imagine this year's Christmas special was filled with lots of moments that make you scratch your head and there are quite a few in this one.
+First off I did not particularly liked how the Doctor saved himself from the exploding spaceship. it was a bit far fetched even for Doctor Who.
+I mean come on the Doctor puts on a space suit in space and it happens to be a special space suit that survives reentry and a crash into Earth.
+Plus mends his body.
+Not that well constructed if you ask me and since this is coming from the Moff I would have liked something more clever.
 Plus I didn't care for how Madge was able to drive the alien vehicle over to the tower.
-You knew that was going to happen but for a woman who had trouble driving a car well I know it's Doctor Who and that has happened before.
+You knew that was going to happen but for a woman who had trouble driving a car well I know it's Dr Who and that has happened before.

-While those things didn't detract from my enjoyment of the Christmas Special what did kind of detract from it was that I knew how the main story was going to end.
+While those things didn't detract from my enjoyment of the Christmas Special what did kinda of detract from it was that I knew how the main story was gonna end.
 (I'm not talking about Amy and Rory).
-Well if you didn't figure it out in the first ten minutes that the Doctor was going to somehow find a way to save Madge's husband even if it was inadvertently then you must have had too much egg nog.
+Well if you didn't figure it out in the first ten minutes that the Doctor was gonna some how find away to save Madge's husband even if it was inadvertently then you must have had to much egg nog.
 Sometimes Doctor Who could be a tad bit predictable.
 This was one of those times but since it is Christmas and it gave us a happy ending it didn't bother me that much.

 As Christmas Specials go this one was alright.
-But it did have some pretty good moments in it though with none better than the Doctor reuniting with Amy and Rory in the last 5 minutes.
+But it did have some pretty good moments in it though.
+None better than the Doctor reuniting with Amy and Rory in the last 5 minutes.
 If anything Steven Moffat gave us a nice sentimental moment.
+If I'm right was that the first time the Doctor has shed a tear.
 What a nice scene to wrap up the Christmas Special with.
-It was truly a heartwarming scene.
-In all a nice story but a tad predictable but none of the less enjoyable to watch.
+Truely heart warming.
+In all a nice story but a tad predictable but none of the less enjoyable.